The 5th Wave (series): Secondary characters

 Allison "Teacup" or "Cup" - a seven-year-old member of Squad 53.
 She is described as "the meanest seven-year-old you've ever seen" by Zombie.
-Teacup grows close to Ringer after the destruction of Camp Haven.
+Teacup grows close to Ringer as the only other female in Squad 53, especially after the destruction of Camp Haven.
 She is shot by Ringer who mistakes her for an Other.
-Teacup is captured alongside Ringer and Vosch uses Teacup as leverage against Ringer.
+Ringer surrenders to Vosch knowing it is the only way to save Teacup's life, and Vosch uses Teacup as leverage against Ringer.
 Teacup is killed by Razor so Vosch will have no more leverage against her.